This is the multi-page printable view of this section. Click here to print.

 openssl rsa -in [Encrypted Private Key File name] -out [Decrypted Private Key File name]

-- For certificates issued via Let’s Encrypt, even if there is a previously issued Certificate Chain value, extract it again and input.
+- For certificates issued via Let’s Encrypt, even if you already have a previously issued Certificate Chain value, extract it again and enter it.

 - Enter within 3-30 characters, including English letters, numbers, and special characters (

-- Service Information Input area: enter or select the required information.
+- In the Service Information Input area, enter or select the required information.

-- Verify the entered service information and additional information, and click the Complete button.
+- Review the entered service information and additional details, then click the Create button.

-- Once creation is complete, check the created resource on the Certificate Manager List page.Reference
+- When creation is complete, check the created resource on the Certificate Manager List page.Reference

-To create a Load Balancer to use in the Certificate Manager service, click Load Balancer creation in Service Home.
+To create a Load Balancer for use with the Certificate Manager service, click Load Balancer creation in Service Home.

-- For detailed explanation about creating a Load Balancer, please refer to Creating a Load Balancer.
+- For detailed information on creating a Load Balancer, please refer to Load Balancer Creation.

-- Once creation is complete, check the created resource on the Certificate Manager List page.
+- When creation is complete, check the created resource on the Certificate Manager List page.

-Certificate Manager service can view and edit the full resource list and detailed information.
+The Certificate Manager service allows you to view and edit the full list of resources and detailed information.
 Certificate Manager Details page consists of Details, Connected Resources, Tags, Activity History tabs.

-To view detailed information of Certificate Manager, follow the steps below.
+To view detailed information for Certificate Manager, follow these steps.

 - All Services > Security > Certificate Manager Click the menu.
-Go to the Certificate Manager’s Service Home page.
+1. Go to the Service Home page of Certificate Manager.

 - On the Service Home page, click the Certificate Manager menu.
-Navigate to the Certificate Manager list page.
+2. Navigate to the Certificate Manager List page.

-- Click the resource to view detailed information on the Certificate Manager List page.
-You will be taken to the Certificate Manager Details page.
+- On the Certificate Manager List page, click the resource to view its detailed information.
+3. Navigate to the Certificate Manager Details page.

-- Certificate Manager Details page displays the status information and detailed information of Certificate Manager, and consists of Details, Connected Resources, Tags, Activity History tabs.
+- Certificate Manager Details page displays the status and detailed information of the Certificate Manager, and consists of Details, Connected Resources, Tags, Activity History tabs.

-Category Detailed description Service Status Certificate Manager Status - Creating: Creating
+Category Detailed description Service status Certificate Manager status - Creating: In progress

 - Active/Valid: Certificate valid